London’s Major Port

 The Port of Tilbury (London) is the largest of 8 ports owned by Forth Ports.

-As London’s major port it is also the largest multi-modal port in the South East, and 3rd largest port in the UK.
+As London’s major port it is also the largest multi-modal port in the South East, and 3rd largest port group in the UK.
 Sitting on the north bank of the Thames just 22 nautical miles east of central London, it is perfectly placed to handle cargo for London and the rest of the South East, with easy access to the M25 and 18 million people within 75 miles.

 The port has an annual throughput of 16 million tonnes per annum and this is estimated to value around £8.7 billion; this makes it the largest port on the Thames.
 The varied cargoes are spread across an estate in excess of 1,000 acres and are imported and exported by a variety of short and deep sea vessels.
 Offering operational support for different cargoes, the port can support ro-ro, container, forest products, grain and bulks as well as cruises and property solutions.